Michael Bolton: Personal life

 Bolton describes himself as a "rebel Jew".
-He was raised in a liberal interfaith family, describing his childhood home as decorated with both a Hanukkah menorah and a Christmas tree.
-His grandparents kept a kashrut household.
+He was raised in a liberal family, and describes his childhood home as having been decorated with both a Hanukkah menorah and a Christmas tree during the holidays.
+His grandparents kept a kosher household.
 He left Hebrew school at age 12 when his rabbi forbade him from returning unless he stopped joking around.
-Nevertheless, Bolton became bar mitzvah at age 13 and maintains some beliefs in Judaism.
+Nevertheless, Bolton became a bar mitzvah at age 13 and has said he maintains some beliefs in Judaism.

 Bolton has been a vegetarian since 1970.

 In January 2013, Bolton published an autobiography, The Soul of It All: My Music, My Life.

+In January 2024, Bolton announced he had undergone emergency surgery for a brain tumor before the December 2023 holidays, and would take a break from touring for the rest of the year.
+He also added that the surgery had been "a success".
+In April 2025, Bolton revealed to People magazine in an exclusive interview that his specific diagnosis was glioblastoma.
+Although surgeons had removed the entire tumor during his emergency surgery, his "short-term memory, speech and mobility have been impacted by his treatments".
+At over a year past the surgery, Bolton and his healthcare providers were in "monitoring" mode—as the recurrence rate for glioblastoma is around 90 percent—and in the meantime, he chose to remain hopeful, by purposely not receiving a prognosis.